albar965/littlenavmap-manual/src/en/MENUS.rst

 Copies the current map image to the clipboard.
 The image does not include the map overlays.

-The :doc:`IMAGEEXPORT` will show up before copying the image to the clipboard which allows to select the image size.
+:doc:`IMAGEEXPORT` will show up before copying the image which allows to select the image size.

 .. _print-map: